Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 3) We have been disingenuous in supporting our claims

 When the WGA laid out how packaging works (very recently), we made a big deal out of the 3/3/10 fee schedule the agencies enjoy.
-What we didn’t talk ab doesn’t really exist anymore and the back 10 is going the way of the dodo thanks to streaming.
-(Also, shows just aren’t surviving and thriving the way they used to, which I believe is more a function of technology driven changes in the marketplace.
-But I digress.)
+What we didn’t talk about is the fact that the middle 3 doesn’t really exist anymore and the back 10 is going the way of the dodo.

 I’m not going to argue the details of any of these points… it MAY BE true that 3% off the top represents an unfair kickback that harms writers.
 It may also NOT BE true.
 What IS true is if you throw a rock at a room full of writers and that rock bounces around and hits every single writer present, you will not hit anyone who actually understands packaging fees… unless they used to be an entertainment lawyer and gave it all up for the fun part.